curateteaching/digitalpedagogy/keywords/praxis.md

 Second, we wanted to include a range of resources: syllabi that discuss, organize, and present *praxis*-oriented theories and activities to students; sample lessons that themselves embody *praxis* in the sense that they detail processes and outline possible, theoretically-informed outcomes; reflective demonstrations of completed projects or showcases of the tools and processes that have gone into making a particular project, object, or system; and articles that discuss the importance of *praxis* for teaching and learning.
 It was important to us to include resources that varied in type or format and in domain of application, to show that *praxis* can enter the classroom in a variety of ways.

 JENTERY: Two things occur to me here, neither of which warrants a response or revision: for this work, how does "philosophy" differ from "theory"?
 Or are they synonymous?
 Also, to what degree does physical place, or the classroom, matter for praxis?
 For instance, would your model work for instructors of online courses?
+Or how does its infrastructure and everyday overlap (if at all) with the shops and studios where trades are taught on many campuses?

 Finally, we felt it important to select resources that demonstrate the interconnected, symbiotic relationships among *praxis,* theory, and product.
 All of these resources highlight this importance: that none can or should be understood to exist in isolation, and exploring one should necessarily mean exploring the others.
 We feature resources that, in our view, succeed in demonstrating that the best way to learn is through *active engagement*.
 These resources do not just talk about the importance of *praxis* in the abstract: they provide examples of embodied, theoretically-informed learning in action.

 JENTERY: This closing gesture, which stresses activity and embodiment, opens up a nice space for conversation with [our entry on "Work"](https://github.com/curateteaching/digitalpedagogy/blob/master/keywords/work.md).
-The editorial team is currently developing ways to foster these cross-keyword conversations in a networked environment.
-We'll keep you posted.
+The editorial team is currently developing ways to encourage these cross-keyword conversations in a networked environment.
+We will keep you posted.

 ## Curated Resources